kurtsmurf/typing-practice/README.md

 Calculate time to stroke each key - use that duration to color in the typed characters.

-This would (?) let the user look back and have a quick impression of where they sped up or slowed down.
+Lets the user look back and have a quick impression of where they sped up or slowed down.

-how would the first character work?
-If heat = end_time - start_time, what is start time for the first character typed?

 ### avatar